Orchies

-Orchies ([ɔʁʃi]; Oorschie) is a commune in the department of Nord in the Hauts-de-France region of northern France.
+Orchies ([ɔʁʃi]; Oorschie) is a commune in the department of Nord in the Hauts-de-France region of French Flanders, northern France.
+Its inhabitants are called Orchésiens.

 Orchies is the biggest town of the Pévèle.
 It is especially known for its Musée de la chicorée, the museum of chicory.

 Orchies is twinned with Kelso in the Scottish Borders area of the United Kingdom.

 The French Romantic composer Clément Broutin (1851–1889) was born in Orchies.
+The politician Valérie Létard (1962-) was born in Orchies.

 Transport

 Orchies railway station is served by TER Hauts-de-France.
 The station is situated on a junction between the Fives–Hirson railway and the Somain–Halluin railway.